Canary View Vs. Canary All-In-One: Which Should You Buy?

 Privacy and Encryption

-For at least a couple of years, Canary was my favorite home security camera, and there were three reasons why.
+For at least a couple of years, Canary was our favorite home security camera, and there were three reasons why.
 For one, the excellent video quality.
 Two, geofencing, which used to work, made using the camera a touch-free experience.
 Three, encryption.

 Encryption is something Canary takes seriously.
 They encrypt all signals sent from the camera, servers, and the app.
 According to Canary,